rio-ARC/Movie_Recommendation/README.md

 ## Data

-The API uses `movies.csv` which contains movie metadata including title, genres, keywords, tagline, cast, and director.
+The API uses `movies.csv` which contains movie metadata including title, genres, keywords, tagline, cast, and director of several movies.

 ## Notes

 - The API performs fuzzy matching on movie titles using difflib.
 - Recommendations are based on the top 29 most similar movies (excluding the input movie).

 - CORS is enabled for cross-origin requests.